xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 #### Testing how users selected furniture
 A simple prototype was created to test the concept---it performed poorly.
 The interface just didn't click for the majority of participants.
-More than half thought the furniture module was a static readout.
-40% hated selecting dimensions through the slide control.
+More than half thought the furniture module was a static readout and strongly disliked selecting dimensions through the slide control.

 ![](../assets/img/mixi-modular-early-version-control-panel-at-the-top.png)